rashmishreev/DATA-228-Big-Data-Tech-App/README.md

 #### Top 10 ATMs with Most Transactions
 ![Top 10 Busy ATMs](/images/Top%2010%20ATMs%20with%20the%20most%20transactions.png)
-Highlighting the busiest ATMs helps the bank identify locations that may need additional machines or more frequent maintenance and cash replenishment.
+The query result highlights the busiest ATMs helping the bank identify locations that may need additional machines or more frequent maintenance and cash replenishment.

 #### Monthly Inactive Transactions
 ![Monthly Inactive Transactions](/images/overall%20ATM%20transactions%20going%20inactive%20per%20month.png)
-This chart shows the number of unsuccessful transactions per month, helping the bank identify seasonal trends in ATM failures and plan maintenance accordingly.
+The query result shows the number of unsuccessful transactions per month, helping the bank identify seasonal trends in ATM failures and plan maintenance accordingly.

 #### Top 10 ATMs by Withdrawal Amount
 ![Top 10 ATMs by Withdrawal](/images/Top%2010%20ATMs%20with%20the%20highest%20amount%20of%20money%20withdrawn%20overall%20.png)
-This visualization identifies ATMs handling the highest cash volumes, assisting in cash management and security planning.
+The query result identifies ATMs handling the highest cash volumes, assisting in cash management and security planning.

 #### Unsuccessful Transactions by Card Type
 ![Unsuccessful Transactions by Card Type](/images/Number%20of%20unsuccessful%20ATM%20transactions%20using%20different%20card%20types.png)
-This chart helps the bank understand which card types are associated with more failed transactions, potentially leading to improvements in card technology or customer education.
+The query result helps the bank understand which card types are associated with more failed transactions, potentially leading to improvements in card technology or customer education.

 #### Transaction Volume by Time of Day